-may employ on behalf of

-the AIF, calculated in
+r

 accordance with the

 gross and commitment

 methods.
 This shall

 include the original and

 revised maximum level

 of leverage calculated in

 accordance with Articles

 7 and 8 of Regulation

 (EU) No 231/2013,

 whereby the level of

 leverage shall be

 calculated as the

 relevant exposure

 divided by the net asset

 value of the AIF.

 Any right of the reuse of No such right or guarantee exists.

 collateral or any

 guarantee granted under

 the leveraging

 agreement, including the

 nature of the rights

 granted for the reuse of

 collateral and the nature

 of the guarantees

 granted

 Details of any change in Any new arrangements or change in applicable arrangements will be disclosed at an

 service providers relating appropriate time.

 to the above.

 Article 23(5)(b)

 Information on the total The aggregate amount of interest-bearing debt (including bonds) was JPY 204,737 million

-amount of leverage as of March 31, 2024.
+amount of leverage as of March 31, 2025.

 employed by the AIF

 calculated in accordance

 with the gross and

 commitment methods